lijuqiang/redis-for-windows-64/README.md

 You can use the free Express Edition available at http://www.microsoft.com/visualstudio/en-us/products/2010-editions/visual-cpp-express.

+- The new code is on a separate branch so before compiling you need to switch to the new branch: git checkout bksavecow

 - Open the solution file msvs\redisserver.sln in Visual Studio 10, and build.

     This should create the following executables in the msvs\$(Configuration) folder: